mediacms-io/mediacms/docs/user_docs.md

 ## Adding captions/subtitles

-With MediaCMS you can add subtitles/captions to your video by uploading a subtitles file in the popular .vtt format.
+With VideoCMS you can add subtitles/captions to your video by uploading a subtitles file in the popular .vtt format.

 ### Visit Media Page & Click EDIT SUBTITLE Button